 Wetlab was be moored at Reedley Marina in Burnley from 15th – 18th July with artists from public works and Assembly leading workshops throughout the weekend.

-WetLab is commissioned by Abandon Normal Devices and Super Slow Way.
+WetLab was commissioned by Abandon Normal Devices and Super Slow Way.
 Produced by Abandon Normal Devices for AND Festival 2021.
 Delivered in partnership with Canal & River Trust.